bombasticSlacks/Aspirant/Game/Arcanist.md

 nav_order: 2
 ---
 ## Arcanist
-One of the [Magic-Training](Magic-Training) disciplines.
 Character who specializes in manipulating the physical world around them.
 Imbuing things with strange magical properties, and conjuring new things and creatures out of thin air.

 Arcanists are:
 * Summoners